monsoonmaelstrom/book2/book2.md

 “About me?
 Since my voice was enough to set you off…”

 “You were part of it.
-Yes,” I say as my fingers continue to pick at the label on the bottle.
+Yes,” I say, as my fingers continue to pick at the label on the bottle.

 He doesn’t push me for details and instead lets the silence settle between us, which I appreciate.
 With the fog surrounding us, it’s easy to forget about the rest of the world.
 It’s a shame it can’t last.

 “Can we talk about earlier?”
-Liam asks me eventually.
+Liam asks, eventually.

 “What about earlier?”
-I ask warily.
+I probe, warily.

 “Will you tell me what you think happened?”